-- Moseley in 1913 empirically determined the relationship between the wavelength of the emitted x-ray and the atomic number.
-Plots like those on the right are called Moseley Plots - This is the most fundamental idea behind PIXE. - It shows that for each atomic number (element) there are a characteristic set of x-ray wavelengths emitted.
+- Moseley in 1913 empirically determined the relationship between the atomic number and the frequency of the x-ray emitted (or the energy of the x-ray emitted as is how we will use it).
+Plots like those on the right are called Moseley Plots. - This is the most fundamental idea behind PIXE. - It shows that for each atomic number (element) there are a characteristic set of x-ray wavelengths and energies emitted. - Moseley found the relationship to be of the form: